Mackem: Characteristics

 There has been very little academic work done on the Sunderland dialect.
 It was a site in the early research by Alexander John Ellis, who also recorded a local song called Spottee.
-Ellis considered Sunderland as speaking a variant of the North Durham dialect, part of the ‘North Northern’ dialect group that also covers Northumberland and the northernmost part of Cumberland around Carlisle.
+Ellis regarded Sunderland as speaking a variant of the North Durham dialect, which it shared with much of the Durham Coalfield.
+He considered Sunderland to be situated near a dialectal boundary.
+The nearby village of Ryhope and a narrow coastal strip running south, which at the time had not yet been incorporated into the coalfield, were placed within the South Durham dialectal region.
+This region also included the dialects of Weardale and Teesdale.
 Ellis also noted the influence on Sunderland speech from migrants to the area from Ireland and Scotland.

 In the Survey of English Dialects, the nearby town of Washington was surveyed.
 The researcher of the site, Stanley Ellis, later worked with police on analysing the speech in a tape sent to the police during the Yorkshire Ripper investigation, which became known as the Wearside Jack tape because the police switched their investigation to Wearside after Ellis's analysis of the tape.

 To people outside the region, the differences between Mackem and Geordie dialects often seem marginal, but there are many notable differences.
 A perceptual dialect study by the University of Sunderland found that locals of the region consider Geordie and Mackem to be separate dialects and identify numerous lexical, grammatical, and phonetic differences between the two.
-In fact, Mackem is considered to be more closely related to County Durham Pitmatic than to Geordie, with both dialects collectively forming the Central Urban North-Eastern English dialect region.
+In fact, Mackem is considered to be more closely related to Durham dialects than to those of Tyneside.
 There are even a small but noticeable differences in pronunciation and grammar between the dialects of North and South Sunderland (for example, the word something in North Sunderland is often summik whereas a South Sunderland speaker may often prefer summat and people from the surrounding areas prefer summit).